Manor Farm nature reserve

 Access

-There’s a mixture of path types: grit surfaced, bare ground, and mown grass.
-It’s mainly flat with slight hills (one steep).
-Take care during wet weather
+Mixture of path types: grit surfaced, dirt paths, and mown grass.
+Slight hills (one steep) but mainly flat.
+Take care during wet weather.

 Dogs